devwithsmile/CillyScreen/README.md

 # CillyScreen

 CillyScreen is a movie browsing application built with React and Tailwind CSS.
-The application allows users to explore now playing, popular, top-rated, and upcoming movies, with features like search and dark mode.
+The application allows users to explore now playing, popular, top-rated, and upcoming movies, with features like watching trailers, search and dark mode.

 ## Features